What You Need to Know about Contact Lens Exams and Fittings

 Once that exam is done, you'll have another exam to find out what prescription you'll need for contacts.
 This exam looks at the size of your eyeball and cornea (so you get the right size of contact), your eyes' tear film, and possibly other tests to ensure the contacts let you see correctly.

 Once that's done, you'll discuss with the doctor whether or not to get reusable or disposable contacts.
 You'll then go through a contact lens fitting where you get a test pair to try for a while, or a bunch of test pairs if you want to get disposable lenses.
 The doctor will help train you to put the lenses in and take them out, and also instruct you in how to care for reusable lenses.

-The trial period lasts about a week, and during that time, you'll go back to the optometrist to ensure everything is OK or to adjust the prescription.
+The trial period lasts about a week, and during that time, you'll go back to the optometrist to ensure everything is OK with the prescription and the eye health.

 Have a Contact Lens Fitting and Move Away from Eyeglass Frames

 If you like wearing eyeglasses, that's wonderful, and you should continue to do so.
 If you would prefer to get contacts, however, Family Vision in Anderson, Williamston, and Clemson, SC, can arrange for a contact lens fitting.
 Call us at (864) 226-6041 (Anderson); (864) 847-7657 (Williamston); or (864) 722-9205 (Clemson) today.
 Contact lens fittings are easy to perform and can give you additional eyewear options